-"Don't be a smartass," Draco said.
+"Don't be a smart ass," Draco said.
 "You can't wear muggle clothes to dinner with my father, at Malfoy Manor."

 "No one has ever worn muggle clothes in the Manor.
 It's just not done.
 My father will have a fit, and all the portraits will probably scream so much you'll be splattered in hundred-year-old paint colours."

-"Well, then perhaps I could show Harry the rose garden and let him wander in it for a moment as we converse?"
+"Of course.
+You are welcome any time."
+Draco was frowning at the exchange.
+Harry was confused by the nice greeting.
+"Draco, you said you had to speak with me?"
+Draco nodded.
+Lucius still hadn't let go of Harry hand, and it was causing a strange tingling all up Harry's neck.
+"Perhaps I could show Harry the rose garden and let him wander in it for a moment as we converse?"
 Lucius offered, locking eyes with Harry.
 The young man blushed slightly.

 "Indeed.
 Please, explore as much as you want.
 I shall come back and collect you as soon as my son and I have had our little heart-to-heart."
 Lucius smiled at Harry.
 It was the same sort of charming smile Draco used, but Lucius' was of an entirely different calibre.
 Harry didn't know what to make of the emotions he suddenly saw swimming in Lucius' eyes, but he grew tense because of it and drew back slightly.
-Lucius seemed to catch himself almost immediately and his smile somehow changed, yet remained exactly the same, and only then did it become a carbon copy of Draco's smile from their date.
-Lucius gave a slight bow of the head and then walked away, leaving a very puzzled Harry behind.
+Lucius seemed to catch himself and gave a short bow before hurrying back inside.
+The whole experience had been perplexing, like he had fallen through a rabbit hole.
+Was he in opposite-land?

 Inside the Manor Lucius entered his study and noted with inward smugness that the French doors were as he had left them this morning: open.
 Draco was seated, obviously deep in thought, in front of Lucius' large old desk.

 Draco didn't notice his father until the man cleared his throat.
 The young Malfoy looked up to see the Lord of the Manor already seated in his chair.